New Jersey Surplus Funds

 How Long Do I Have to Claim Surplus Funds?

 In New Jersey, claimants typically have up to 10 years to claim surplus funds from the date of the foreclosure sale.
 However, it is advisable to act quickly to avoid complications.
 If surplus funds are not claimed within a certain period, they may eventually revert to the state as unclaimed property.
-It is crucial for individuals to make timely claims to these funds.
+You must act quickly to make these claims.

 Contact Ira J. Metrick to Receive Help Claiming Surplus Funds

-When filing for surplus funds, it may be in your best interest to reach out to an experienced New Jersey foreclosure attorney.
+When filing for surplus funds, it is in your best interest to reach out to an experienced New Jersey foreclosure attorney.
+A lawyer can reduce your stress level by going through the process with you, ensuring that all steps are being followed appropriately and are completed on time.